-Composition at NDSU consists of two courses:
+Composition at NDSU consists of four courses:

 MUS 366 requires MUSC 231 (Music Theory IV), except in certain circumstances.